-Budget Item Budgeted Disbursed Variance TOTAL
+Budget Item Budgeted Disbursed Variance

+TOTAL

+Ralance if any to be returned to NIM/MR:

-Balance, if any, to bereturned to NWMB:
+Balance, if any, to be returned to NWMB: -- --

-8. Explanation of variances: Provide a list of explanations of variances, if applicable.

-9. Verification of information provided: Use the below statement and provide signature at end of report:
+- 8. Explanation of variances: Provide a list of explanations of variances, if applicable. - 9.
+Verification of information provided: Use the below statement and provide signature at end of report:

-I certify that this is an accurate statement of the Board project funds received and disbursed in accordance with the joint contribution agreement.
+I certify that this is an accurate statemen nt of the Board pro oject funds rece eived and o disbursed in accordance with the joint contribution a greement.